Creative Commons License Copyright © Michael Richmond. This work is licensed under a Creative Commons License.

 2. Determine the times at which the object "rises" and "sets" on the night of April 25.
 Use the definition "rises" means "rises high enough that the airmass is less than 2.0", and "sets" means "sets low enough that the airmass is greater than 2.0".
 (At what elevation will an object's airmass be 2.0?)
 If the object never reaches an airmass 2.0, find the time when it culminates (i.e. reaches its highest point in the sky).
 Write all times in both local and Universal Time.
 Make sure you get Daylight Savings Time correct!

 3. Make a finding chart for each object.
 Your finding chart should show the area of the sky around the target, with a field of view which is twice as big as our camera's field of view.
-We will use a Meade 12-inch LX-200 at focal ratio f/10 and an SBIG ST-8 CCD camera.
-Check to see if Sky Map Pro knows the field of view of this combination; if not, ask the instructor.
+We will use a Meade 12-inch LX-200 at focal ratio f/10 and an SBIG ST-8 CCD camera, which has a field of view of about one-quarter of a degree by one-quarter of a degree.
+Therefore, your charts should be around one-half of a degree on a side.

 4. On each finding chart, mark the magnitudes of three or four of the brightest stars.
 If there are any stars roughly as bright as the target, mark those, too.